Plan and Prepare

 Plan and Prepare with Us!

-Preparing yourself and your family for emergencies can feel overwhelming—there is a lot of information out there, and knowing where to start isn’t always easy.
-To help, we’ve gathered some of our most trusted preparedness resources and posted them below.
+Preparing yourself and your family for emergencies can feel overwhelming.
+There is a lot of information out there.
+It is not always easy to know where to start.
+To help, we gathered trusted preparedness resources and posted them below.

 Our best advice?
 Start where you can.
 You don’t have to do everything at once.
 Even small steps can help you be more prepared tomorrow.
-Every step you take helps make Benton County safer and more resilient.
+Every step you take helps make Benton County safer and better prepared.

 EMERGENCY NOTIFICATIONS

-Stay informed by signing up for local and statewide alerts.
-Linn-Benton ALERT, powered by your Everbridge Community Profile, delivers emergency messages for our area and connects you to Oregon’s statewide OR-Alert system.
-FlashAlert provides more updates from schools and public safety partners.
+Sign up for local and statewide alerts.
+Linn-Benton ALERT sends emergency messages for our area.
+It also connects you to Oregon’s OR-Alert system.

 Linn-Benton ALERT via the Everbridge Community Profile